LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/42-LUK.md

 > - <sup>b</sup> 6.
 An assarion was a small copper coin worth about an hour’s wages for an agricultural laborer.
 > - <sup>c</sup> 25.
 A cubit is the length from the tip of the middle finger to the elbow on a man’s arm, or about 18 inches or 46 centimeters.
 > - <sup>d</sup> 53.
 Micah 7:6
-> - <sup>e</sup> 59. literally, lepton.
+> - <sup>e</sup> 59.
+Literally, lepton.
 A lepton is a very small brass Jewish coin worth half a Roman quadrans each, which is worth a quarter of the copper assarion.
 Lepta are worth less than 1% of an agricultural worker’s daily wages.

 ## Chapter 13